Thursday, February 27, 2025

 and who made high society folk rich, greedy, and thankless.

-Surrealism was our attempt at depicting this human debauchery
+Surrealism was our attempt at depicting the human debauchery

 without protesting in the street.